Video mashup is often used as a general term for re-edited video footage that uses two or more audio/video sources to create a new video.

 A trailer mashup creates a movie trailer for an imaginary or tv series.
 Typically it mixes audio and video from different sources.

 Probably the most typical trailer mashup takes the audio from an existing trailer and then puts video imagery from a different film or films to comment on or undercut the audio:

 More complex trailer mashups involve the actual creation of new trailers for existing films, often with original voiceovers, music, etc, to make an interpretation of the contents of the film unlike that intended by the original film makers.

 Redubs take video sources and dub new dialogue over them.
 The genre probably originated in people sitting around watching tv with the sound down and then voicing absurd or satirical dialogue for the characters onscreen.

 One very common type of redub are the NFL redubs done for the YouTube channel Bad Lip Reading.

-Because the shots of players and coaches etc in NFL games often have no attached audio, it’s possible for viewers to speculate on what they are saying, with absurdist results.
+Because the shots of players and coaches etc in NFL games often have no attached audio in game coverage, it’s possible for viewers to speculate on what they are saying, with absurdist results.

 Redubs also sometimes have more serious or subversive intentions, though.
 The dubbing of NFL players, for instance, could have them discussing domestic matters, exchanging love talk, or talking like children.
 These could be merely absurdist, homephobic, or intended to open up new possibilities for masculine identity.